pyOpenSci/pyopensci.github.io/_posts/2024-04-29-pyos-newsletter-may-2024.md

 ---
 layout: single
 title: "pyOpenSci Newsletter: May 2024"
-excerpt: "May has brought two new packages, the first (of many!) pyOpenSci workshops, and several incredible speaking opportunities.
+excerpt: "May has brought two new packages, the first (of many!) pyOpenSci workshops, all things pyOpenSci and PyCon, and several incredible speaking opportunities.
 Read on to learn more!"
 author: "Jesse Mostipak"
 permalink: /blog/pyos-newsletter-may-2024.html
 header: